Printer Problems – SAG

 WHEN HANDLING PRINTER PROBLEMS START BY TAKING CAREFUL NOTE OF THE FOLLOWING:

-- Are the other printers printing for other users or do we have bigger problems than a single patron/printer (see ‘If All Printers Are Not Working’ below)
+- Are the other printers printing for other users or do we have bigger problems than a single patron/printer (see ‘If All Printers Are Not Working‘ below if none of the printers are printing) ?

-We keep a special printers folder on the desktop of every PC.
-Inside the Printers Folder shortcut you’ll find the library printers including the guest pay printer, and a PDF printer that makes a PDF document out of anything you can print.
+We keep a special printer folder on the desktop of every PC.
+Inside the Printers folder shortcut you’ll find the library printers installed on that PC including the guest pay printer and a PDF printer that makes a PDF document out of anything you can print.
+Double click a printer to pull up the printer queue.
+The tech support printer has all the public printers installed so you can pull up their queues.

 Open any one of the queues and you’ll see: